AhiruTEB/conan-cmake-cpp/README.md

 ## ⚙️ How to Use This Template

 This repository is a template.
-To create your own project from it, you need to run the **Configure Project** workflow.
+To setup your project from it, you need to run the **Configure Project** workflow.
 This workflow will replace all the placeholder values in the code and documentation with the values you provide.

+### Important Note on Permissions

+For the **Configure Project** workflow to successfully create a pull request, you may need to adjust your repository's settings.

+1. Go to your repository's **Settings** tab.
+2. In the left sidebar, click on **Actions**, then **General**.
+3. Scroll down to the **Workflow permissions** section.
+4. Ensure that the checkbox for **Allow GitHub Actions to create and approve pull requests** is checked.

+If these settings are not enabled, the workflow will fail with a permission error.

 ### Steps to Configure Your Project